Category Archives: Junesboy

 And all that stays is dying and all that lives is getting out.” –Mitchell.

 I’ve bitterly raked the leaves from the birches next door.
 I’ve chopped the spent estival splendors.
 I’ve shut down the pond’s fountain/birdbath.
 The bewildered frogs have retreated to the sleepy, frigid depths.
 The myriad tadpoles are struggling to fathom their first frost and consider the question of mortality for the first time.
-They’ve got the urge for going, but don’t where to go.
+They’ve got the urge for going, but don’t know where to go.
 I have no assurances to offer them: it’s my first winter with pollywogs myself.

 The hummingbirds have fled like the fickle, mesmerizing, gypsy, bouncing dots that they are.
 They’ve got the urge for going and they’re gone.